majacQ/docs-site/docs/extend/extend-apiml/api-mediation-security.md

     - Discovery Service is accessed by API Services
     - This access (reading information and registration) requires protection by means of a client certificate
     - (Optional) Access can be granted to users (administrators)
-    - Diagnostic endpoints `https://{gatewayUrl}:{gatewayPort}/application/**` in Discovery Service are protected by basic authentication or Zowe JWT token
+    - Diagnostic endpoints `https://{gatewayUrl}:{gatewayPort}/application/**` in Discovery Service are protected by basic authentication, Zowe JWT token, or a client certificate

 - **API Services**

     - Authentication is service-dependent
     - It is recommended to use the Authentication and Authorization Service for authentication

 #### Authentication endpoints

-The API Gateway supports both `gateway/api/v1/auth` and `api/v1/gateway/auth` as base authentication paths for the following REST API authentication endpoints.
+The API Gateway contains the following REST API authentication endpoints:

-**Note:** The `api/v1/gateway/auth` base path is supported for the duration for Zowe V2.
-By Zowe V3, `gateway/api/v1/auth` will be the only base path supported.

 - `auth/login`

-  The full path of the `auth/login` endpoint appears as `https://{gatewayUrl}  :{gatewayPort}/gateway/api/v1/auth/login` (preferred option) or `https://  {gatewayUrl}:{gatewayPort}/api/v1/gateway/auth/login`.
+  The full path of the `auth/login` endpoint appears as `https://{gatewayUrl}  :{gatewayPort}/gateway/api/v1/auth/login`.

   The `auth/login` endpoint authenticates mainframe user credentials and   returns an authentication token.
 The login request requires user   credentials though one of the following methods:
     * Basic access authentication